aome510/spotify-player/README.md

 | `ReverseOrder`               | reverse the order of the track table (if any)             | `s r`              |

 To add new shortcuts or modify the default shortcuts, please refer to the [keymaps section](https://github.com/aome510/spotify-player/blob/master/doc/config.md#keymaps) in the configuration documentation.

+### Search Page

+When first entering the search page, the application places a focus on the search input.
+User can input text, delete one character backward using `backspace`, or search the text using `enter`.

+To move the focus from the search input to the other windows such as track results, album results, etc, use `FocusNextWindow` or `FocusPreviousWindow`.

 ## Mouse support